kirit01/github-api/README.md

 This project was bootstrapped with [Create React App].

-Implemented
+### Implemented
-For data fetch open issues from Github’s API (https://developer.github.com/v3/issues/).
+1.For data fetch open issues from Github’s API (https://developer.github.com/v3/issues/).
-Add Infinite loading to allow navigating through the list of issues.
+2.Add Infinite loading to allow navigating through the list of issues.

-Partially implemented / Pending
+### Partially implemented / Pending
-For action in the right top corner (watch/star/fork) simply use redux store to increment counter(no post-call needed).
+1.For action in the right top corner (watch/star/fork) simply use redux store to increment counter(no post-call needed).

 ## Available Scripts